cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-08-19-why-genai-will-not-replace-software-engineers-just-yet.md

 But let's be honest, many companies have tried to automate software development in the past, [and most of them have failed](https://www.monperrus.net/martin/startups-machine-learning-code).[^3]
 So, this kind of prediction is not new.

-> "Most AI startups and companies are primarily focused on creating _wrappers_ around existing AI models without offering real value, I believe most of them will fail in the coming years."
+> "Most AI startups and companies are primarily focused on creating _wrappers_ around existing AI models without offering real value.
+I believe most of them will fail in the coming years."

 Let’s consider the following scenario: a single person without any programming experience today can leverage an AI-powered IDE, like the popular [Cursor AI](https://www.cursor.com/), to develop a full mobile app for personal finance management from scratch.

 Impressive, right?

 But there is a catch.
-That app likely doesn't introduce any groundbreaking innovations, because its building blocks (libraries, APIs, and templates) already exist.
+That app likely doesn't introduce any groundbreaking innovations because its building blocks (libraries, APIs, and templates) already exist.
 Current GenAI merely reassembles these components to fit a well-known specific use case.
 While undeniably useful, tools like ChatGPT or GitHub Copilot still don't have the ability to fully understand the context of a software project.